Vukovar: Croatian War of Independence

 The conflict between Serbs and Croats spread to eastern Slavonia in early 1991.
 On 1 April, Serb villagers around Vukovar and other towns in eastern Slavonia began to erect barricades across main roads.
 The White Eagles, a Serbian paramilitary group led by Vojislav Šešelj, moved into the Serb-populated village of Borovo Selo just north of Vukovar.
-On 2 May in Battle of Borovo Selo, Serb paramilitaries ambushed two Croatian police buses in the centre of Borovo Selo, killing 12 policemen and injuring 22 more.
+On 2 May in the Battle of Borovo Selo, Serb paramilitaries ambushed two Croatian police buses in the centre of Borovo Selo, killing 12 policemen and injuring 22 more.
 One Serb paramilitary was also killed.

-On 19 May 1991, a Croatian nationwide referendum on sovereignty was held in which 94% voted in favor.
-Violence in and around Vukovar worsened after the independence referendum, with gun and bomb attacks reported in the town and surrounding villages in June 1991.Borovo Naselje, the Croatian-held northern suburb of Vukovar, sustained a significant shelling on 4 July.
+On 19 May 1991, a Croatian nationwide referendum on sovereignty was held in which 94% voted in favour.
+Violence in and around Vukovar worsened after the independence referendum, with gun and bomb attacks reported in the town and surrounding villages in June 1991.
+Borovo Naselje, the Croatian-held northern suburb of Vukovar, sustained a significant shelling on 4 July.
 Serb paramilitaries expelled thousands of non-Serbs from their homes in the municipality.

 In the summer of 1991, Tomislav Merčep, at the time a leading official in the Croatian Democratic Union (HDZ) and Secretary of People's Defense, was put in charge of the town.
 Ethnic Serbs in Vukovar were subjected to forced interrogations, kidnappings and summary executions in addition to having their homes and cafes blown up.
 NGOs in the city state that a total of 86 Serbs were killed or disappeared during Merčep's control of the town.
 Serbs have long voiced their concerns about the crimes committed against them in the months before the JNA took over the town after its fall in November of that year and the lack of accountability for the perpetrators.
 The matter has remained unresolved, with Merčep only being sentenced in 2017 for crimes committed by his units elsewhere.
 He died in November 2020.